 Ensure you make a note of the hairline.
 If the hairline is low and the muscle tone of the baby is also low, it may indicate a condition known as neonatal hypothyroidism.
 This occurs when the thyroid gland is not producing sufficient hormones (Kain & Mannix, 2018).

 Watch the video and post your comments and questions about assessment of the newborn’s head, using the link below.
 We look forward to hearing from you.

-ReferencesForster, E. & Marron, C. (2018).
+Forster, E. & Marron, C. (2018).
 Paediatric Assessment Skills.
 In E.Forster & J.Fraser.
 Paediatric Nursing Skills for Australian Nurses.
 Port Melbourne, Victoria: Cambridge.
-Harris, S.R.
-(2015).
-Measuring head circumference: Update on Infant Microcephaly.
-Canadian Family Physician, 61 (8) 680-684.
-Kain, V. & Mannix, T. (2018).
-Neonatal Nursing in Australia and New Zealand, 1st Edition.
-Australia: Elsevier

 Assessment of the Newborn